mreid/mark.reid.name/code/feed-bag.markdown

 Fortunately, there are a number of libraries out there that make parsing feeds really easy.
 Couple these with some of the really nice ORM (object-relational mapping) frameworks and presto!
-My very SQL database of RSS feeds.
+My very own SQL database of RSS feeds.

 If you need to do something similar, you are more than welcome to use my scripts.
 All I ask is that if you build any interesting collection of RSS feeds